What is a Column Interaction Curve

 - The maximum usable compressive strain in concrete is 0.003

-- Strength of concrete in tension can be neglected
+- The strength of concrete in tension can be neglected

 - The concrete stress block may be taken as a rectangular shape

-The strength of a column cross-section can be determined from the geometry of the cross-section, the constitutive relationships of the concrete and steel and a consideration of equilibrium and strain compatibility.
-For calculation of intermediate M-N curve points that are describe the strength of section the SkyCiv uses iterative process.
+The strength of a column cross-section can be determined from the geometry of the cross-section, the constitutive relationships of the concrete and steel and consideration of equilibrium and strain compatibility.
+For the calculation of intermediate M-N curve points that describe the strength of section the SkyCiv uses an iterative process.
 The next steps are involved in this process as per ACI code:

 Interpreting the Interaction Curve